There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

 “I have no idea what kind of owl I’m painting.
-It’s not what I’m after,” Kent says.
+It’s not what I’m after,” she says.
 “I like that other people know.
 To me, it’s the essence, the heart, the soul of the owls I love to capture.
 They name themselves as I’m painting them.”

 Love for Color

 Karen, who lives in Fairfield, Connecticut, spent 27 years working as an interior designer before trading her swatch book for a more spontaneous medium and began painting.

 “It was stifling my creativity,” she says.

 She says she planned fantastic color schemes and clients asked if she were sure it would look good.